earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 Ideal for **system integrators**, **smart factory teams**, and **urban solution architects**, this repo provides all core modules and examples to quickly demonstrate AI value at the edge.

 > 💡 **Sales + Collaboration**: Use this as a customer-facing PoC and R&D starter kit.
-Ideal for OEMs, system integrators, and smart infrastructure pilots in SEA or global deployments.
+Ideal for OEMs, system integrators, and smart infrastructure pilots in Thailand or SEA deployments.

 ---